What kayak is the best for kayak sailing ?

 Our #1 rule for choosing a kayak to rig a Falcon Sail on is “The best kayak for kayak sailing is the kayak you already own and like”.
 If you like your kayak, 19 out of 20 times it is your best choice for kayak sailing.
-Usually that is where the discussion ends.
+Most often this is where the thinking ends.
 If you know what kayak you like, without a sail, that will tell you the kayak you will like with a sail.

 You do not need special kayak for kayak sailing.
 Whatever kayak you enjoy with no sail, will tell you what kayak is best for you for kayak sailing.
 The most common kayaks used are basic recreational kayaks.
 More advanced kayaks and canoes are popular for kayak and canoe sailing as well.
 The most important factor in choosing a kayak for sailing is having a kayak you enjoy most without even considering a sail.
 Choosing a paddle craft without considering sailing will result in a great choice of paddle craft for sailing.
 A Falcon Sail with a complete rigging kit includes everything you need for whatever kayak you plan to sail.

 19+ out of 20 times, all you have to do is order a Falcon Sail with a complete rigging kit.
 When the box arrives, you will have 100% of the hardware you need for an easy and solid rigging job.
-When you order a Falcon Sail, at the end of the order process our store asks what kayak (or canoe or rowboat) you have and we will customize the parts list specifically for your situation.
-If we do not know everything we need to know to make the best kit and instructions for you, we will contact you for more information.
+When you order a Falcon Sail, at the end of the order process our store asks what kayak (or canoe or rowboat) you have and we will customize the parts list specifically for what you need.
+If we do not know everything we need to know to make the best kit and instructions we can for you, we will contact you for more information.

 19+ out of 20 plastic, wood, fiberglass, or other composite kayaks are a great choice.
 Zero kayaks are impossible to rig a Falcon Sail on, and all kayaks will sail surprisingly well using a Falcon airfoil and rigging kit.
 Feel free to call or email the Falcon Sails shop, to get our opinion on a kayak you like.